usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### 5.1.8.1.
 Multi-factor Cryptographic Software Authenticators

 Multi-factor software cryptographic authenticators encapsulate a secret key that is unique to the authenticator and is accessible only through the input of an additional factor, either a memorized secret or a biometric.
-The key SHOULD be stored in the most secure storage available on the device (e.g., keychain storage, trusted platform module, trusted execution environment).
+The key SHOULD be stored in suitably secure storage available to the authenticator application (e.g., keychain storage, trusted platform module, trusted execution environment).
+The key SHALL be strongly protected against unauthorized disclosure by the use of access controls that limit access to the key to only those software components on the device requiring access.

 Each authentication operation using the authenticator SHALL require the input of both factors.